J-888/pwned-csv/README.md

 ### Obtaining Chrome Passwords.csv

 Open Google Chrome password settings (`chrome://settings/passwords`), press the more options (`⋮` icon), and click on `Export passwords...`.
-This should down download a `Chrome Password.csv` file.
+This should down download a `Chrome Passwords.csv` file.
 Put it on the root folder of pwned-csv and run the following from a command prompt where you have Node.js
  ```bash
  node index.js --csv ./Chrome Passwords.csv
 ```